Monday, November 30, 2015

 # # #

-The king is associated with the Church and the past, that is, with economic immobility:
+• The deposed king and returned nobles are inseparable from the Church and the past, that is, to economic immobility:

 Portrait de Monsieur Bertin by Jean-Auguste-Dominique Ingres, 1832 / zoom